David Bingham (American soccer)

-David Matthew Bingham (born October 19, 1989) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Charlotte FC.
+David Matthew Bingham (born October 19, 1989) is an American professional soccer player who plays as a goalkeeper.

 Youth

 Bingham was born October 19, 1989, in Castro Valley, California, to his parents Greg and Lisa Bingham.
-Bingham played for the youth club, Mustang United based out of Danville, California.
+Bingham played for the youth club, Mustang Soccer Club based out of Danville, California.
 In 2007, his club team made it to the Super- Y league National Championships.
 Bingham was a member of the Super-Y national team in 2006 and 2007.
 He had 13 shutouts and had a 0.60 goals against average during his senior year in high school.
 Bingham was a member of both the Bay Areas All-Area team as well as the all Tri-Valley team's first selection.

 Career

 College

 Bingham played his college career at the University of California, Berkeley between the years of 2008 and 2010.
 Bingham led the Golden Bears to the quarterfinals of the NCAA Tournament in 2010, where they fell to eventual NCAA Champion Akron Zips on penalties.
 In 2009, Bingham earned himself All-Pac-10 second team honors and posted a 0.95 goals against average.
 The majority of his 2008 year was spent as backup to Stefan Frei.